edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

 Schema
 ------

-The schema is simple but leverages a lot of EdgeDB's guarantees so that we don't have to think about them on the client side.
+The schema inside ``default.esdl`` is simple but leverages a lot of EdgeDB's guarantees so that we don't have to think about them on the client side.
+Here is what the final schema will look like:

 .. code-block:: sdl